Unplug and Refresh on Oʻahu

 ʻAwa

 ʻAwa is the Hawaiian name for a plant that has been cultivated in Polynesia for centuries and is commonly known as “kava” or “kava-kava.”
 The root of the plant is usually prepared into a potent drink that has a relaxing effect on the mind and body.
-The drink was traditionally served on occasions of celebration, or as an expression of hospitality. ‘ʻAwa is known to reduce stress and can even act as a sleep aid.
-Today, visitors to Oʻahu can stop by Da Cove Health Bar for “ʻAwa Nights,” where guests can experience the drink while listening to live Hawaiian music.
+The drink was traditionally served on occasions of celebration, or as an expression of hospitality.
+Visitors can experience the drink at Da Cove Health Bar.

 Kukui Nut Oil